ctsuu/Behavioral-Cloning/README.md

 The objective: Use Deep Learning to Clone Driving Behavior

 I personly tried drive the car in provided simulator with keyboard.
 It took me a while to get used to the track 1, and saved  some images for exporation.
-Udacity also provided prefessional driver records for better results.
+Udacity also provided [prefessional driver records](https://www.youtube.com/watch?v=tMs6NUHAy80) for better results.
 I have broken down the project scope into the following modules:

 - Explorting the data (data_visualization.ipynb)
-- Image processing pipeline (utility.py)
+- Data Processing Pipeline (utility.py)
-- Deep learning Model (model.py)
+- Deep Learning Model Architecture Design (model.py)
+- Model Architecture Characteristics
+- Model Training (Include hyperparameter tuning)
 - Driving fine tune (drive.py)
 - Lessions Learned
 - Future Work